-Like most Parisian neighborhoods, Strasbourg - Saint-Denis is busy, smelly, chaotic and exciting all at once.
-Boulevard Saint-Denis defines the border between the 10th arrondissement and the neighboring second and third arrondissements.
-On either side of Boulevard de Strasbourg, almost marking the entry into the 10th arrondissement, stands two enormous stone arches - grand gestures that now seem slightly at odds with the diverse and bustling neighborhood living in their shadow.
+Like most Parisian neighborhoods, Strasbourg – Saint-Denis is busy, smelly, chaotic and exciting all at once.
+Boulevard Saint-Denis defines the border between the 10th arrondissement and the neighbouring second and third arrondissements.
+On either side of Boulevard de Strasbourg, almost marking the entry into the 10th arrondissement, stands two enormous stone arches – grand gestures that now seem slightly at odds with the diverse and bustling neighbourhood living in their shadow.

 My street was lined with shops, and the numerous butchers had begun cooking rotisserie chickens for the take-away lunch trade.
 Above the shops are the apartments where everyone lives and it was quite common for people in the street to have long, animated conversations with familiar residents above.
 There was a one-armed woman begging on the corner, a gaggle of Asian prostitutes loitering in the sun, and an old Chinese man was regularly letting off firecrackers – I think to scare away pigeons but maybe just for fun.

-Conveniently there was a large Vélib bike station just outside the apartment.
+Conveniently there was a large Vélib hire-bike station just outside the apartment.
 This is a fantastic bicycle hire scheme (that was the inspiration for many other cities around the world).
 I bought a day pass and cycled off into the sunshine.

 I stopped for lunch at Café Central on Boulevard de Sébastopol.
-Lunch in Paris is always a civilized affair - large portions, a glass of wine, no-one in any kind of hurry.
-I just wish my French was a bit better - before entering the café I carefully practiced what I was going to say before delivering my lines seriously to the bemused waiter, who patiently answered me in English.
+Lunch in Paris is always a civilised affair – large portions, a glass of wine, no-one in any kind of hurry.
+I just wish my French was a bit better – before entering the café I carefully practiced what I was going to say before delivering my lines seriously to the bemused waiter, who patiently answered me in English.
 There’s something a bit magical about sitting at a pavement café in Paris with not much to do except watch the world go by.

 Our water polo competition was at the Piscine Hébert in the northern 18th arrondissement – we came sixth out of 10 teams which wasn’t quite the result we were hoping for, but the tournament was good fun and afterwards all of the teams met for a picnic in the nearby Parc de la Villette (in the 19th arrondissement).
 Bordered by canals, this park is worth checking out – after a sunny day it was very busy with large groups of locals out enjoying the warm evening.
 Our Parisian hosts had prepared a feast of bread, cheese, ham and quiche which we happily tucked into with plenty of bottles of rosé as we laughed about poor performances in the pool and caught up with friends from across Europe.